jervinseow/capstone/readme.md

 A key consideration in this project was whether I should select the most accurate or efficient model.
 Processing power was a big concern; I only managed to train all the models with the help of AWS Sagemaker Studio.
 I only ended up choosing the most efficient model, LightGBM, because of its high potential in deployability.
 This decision might have led to a notable tradeoff in prediction accuracy.

-Euclidean distance from location was also used instead of travel time.
-This may not be the most accurate unit because euclidean distance from a location is not perfectly correlated with the time taken to get there.
+Geodesic distance from location was also used instead of travel time.
+This may not be the most accurate unit because geodesic distance from a location is not perfectly correlated with the time taken to get there.
 This could have been improved by using a paid API (e.g. Google Maps API) to further understand the relationship between distance and travel times between two locations.

 ---